solyarisoftware/prompter.vim/README.md

 ## 💡 Dialogues as part of the text prompt

-A technique I'm using to prototype dialog prompts, is to insert a dialog turns block as in the follwing example, where the dialog block terminates with the "stop sequence" (e.g. `a:`) triggering LLM to complete the assistant role:
+A technique I'm using to prototype dialog prompts, is to insert a dialog turns block as in the following example, where the dialog block terminates with the "stop sequence" (e.g. `a:`) triggering LLM to complete the assistant role:

 ```